 Repair corrupt video (MOV or MP4) using video repair software

 If you have a corrupt video file and nothing that you are trying seems to work.
-There are specialized video repair solutions like Remo Repair MOV that can do the job for you.
+There are specialized video repair tool like Remo Repair MOV that can do the job for you.
 It is designed to repair MOV and MP4 files on both Windows and Mac machines.
 Whether it is audio-video mismatch issue, low-quality audio, file format error, videos playing in slow motion or to fix audio in the video, they can all be repaired using Remo Repair MOV software.

 It is a great tool especially for fixing video errors caused due to codec mismatch as the tool reads the contents and separates the audio and video file.
 It then creates a brand new file by combining both audio and video streams post-repair, so the original video file remains untouched.
+This tool can also repair MOV file header issue.

 In the next section, let us see the procedure to repair video files corrupted while editing.